FlashMoE: Fast Distributed MoE in a Single Kernel: Motivation

-\emph{AlltoAll} or \emph{AllGather} communication as currently used in MoE frameworks is a \emph{synchronous} collective operation, whose completion requires the participation of all involved GPUs.
+\myparab{Synchronous Communication.} \emph{AlltoAll} or \emph{AllGather} communication as currently used in MoE frameworks is a \emph{synchronous} collective operation, whose completion requires the participation of all involved GPUs.
 Here, disparities in processing speeds or kernel scheduling among GPUs induce a straggler effect detrimental (Figure~\ref{fig:overlap}) to (1) the collective operation's performance and (2) E2E performance, as stalled GPUs cannot proceed to downstream dependent or independent tasks until the collective terminates.
-Specifically, as shown in Figure~\ref{fig:straggler}, for distributed training of a 1.3B GPT-3 MoE model across 32 A100 GPUs, we see P95 communication performance degradation of \textbf{1.32X} when compared to the mean actual kernel time from Figure~\ref{sub:raw_perl}.
-This performance reduction is rather tame as the underlying hardware is a supercomputer well-tuned against ``software jitter''~\cite{nerscNetworkNERSC}.
-However, we observe a more severe p95 performance loss of \textbf{11X} in a single-node Virtual Machine (VM).
-In line with prior HPC works~\cite{1639320, 10.1145/3545008.3545056}, we argue that obviating the inherent barrier in this synchronous collective communication would allow GPUs to repurpose this observed idle time for downstream computation as depicted in Figure~\ref{fig:overlap}.
+We expound on this problem in~\S\ref{sec:motivation-appx}.